-Drawing on his expertise in environmental health, William (Bill) Tarantino’s practice focuses on environmental and consumer protection law, with an emphasis on hazardous substances, mass torts and consumer product safety.
-Mr. Tarantino has argued motions in state and federal courts for a variety of complex litigation matters, including product liability and mass tort claims, California’s Unfair Competition Law actions, and environmental contamination disputes.
-He has successfully led clients through private mediations and arbitrations and has significant experience in California state and federal appellate courts.
+Drawing on his considerable experience in environmental health, William (Bill) focuses his practice on environmental and consumer protection law, with an emphasis on hazardous substances, mass torts, and consumer product safety.
+Bill is highly regarded for his ability to coordinate technical, legal, and communications teams to counsel clients through crises.
+He has coordinated FDA and CPSC-led recalls of various products, as has served as national coordinating counsel for litigation related to those recalls.
+He has argued motions and tried cases in state and federal courts for a variety of complex and multidistrict litigation matters, including product liability claims and environmental disputes.

 Bill is recommended by Legal 500 US (2011–2018) in product liability and mass tort defense and is described as “an experienced counsel who is an excellent leader and has great knowledge of the law.”
 For the past seven years, San Francisco magazine has recognized Bill in its “Super Lawyers” list for his work in environmental and consumer litigation.
 In 2014, he was chosen as the exclusive recipient of the Client Choice Award for Environmental Law in California and as a Rising Star in Environmental Law by Law360.